BT TV packages: get the best deal

 Total Entertainment also includes the nine kids' channels listed below - and, of course, BT Sport Ultra HD.

-Sports: BT Sports 1 and 2, BT Sport Europe, and ESPN, are still free for all BT TV customers, and BT Broadband + Mobile customers, at the time of this update, but from August 2017 the channel pack will cost £3.50 a month on TV.
+Sports: BT Sports 1 and 2, BT Sport Europe, and ESPN, are no longer free for all BT TV customers, or BT Broadband and Mobile customers.
+As of August 2017 the channel pack will cost £3.50 a month.

 People who only take broadband can watch online or through the app - for £5 a month.